KaiTownsend/focusmode/README.md

 # Focus Mode
-A desktop Pomodoro Timer focused application designed to boost productivity by utilizing the Pomodoro technique with many customizable settings such as relaxing background noise, interface, timer settings, and more.
-The goal of the app is to support students with focus issues or ADHD by helping them stay on track and progress.
+A desktop Pomodoro Timer-focused application designed to boost productivity by utilizing the Pomodoro technique with many customizable settings such as relaxing background noise, interface, timer settings, and more.
+The app aims to support students with focus issues or ADHD by helping them stay on track and progress.

 ### Installation